labscommunity/protocol-land-pages/readme.md

 * default: `'pl-pages'`
 * `-b | --branch <branch name>`

 The name of the branch you'll be pushing to.
-The default uses GitHub's `pl-pages` branch, but this can be configured to push to any branch on any remote.
+The default uses Protocol Land's `pl-pages` branch, but this can be configured to push to any branch on any remote.

 Example use of the `branch` option: